jdermody/brightwire/README.md

 Bright Wire runs "out of the box" for CPU based computation on .Net 4.6 and above.
 For GPU based computation, you will need to install
 [NVIDIA CUDA Toolkit 7.5](https://developer.nvidia.com/cuda-toolkit) (and have a supported NVIDIA GPU!).

-To enable higher performance CPU based computation, Bright Wire supports the Intel Math Kernel Library (MKL) via the [Numerics.Net Wrapper](http://numerics.mathdotnet.com/MKL.html).
+To enable higher performance CPU based computation, Bright Wire also supports the Intel Math Kernel Library (MKL) via the [Numerics.Net Wrapper](http://numerics.mathdotnet.com/MKL.html).

 ## Nuget Installation